Chapter 6: Introduction to Class Templates in C++

 }

 While defining the member functions, we must use the template<typename T> expression before every member function.
-Also, the member function name must be preceded by the class name and the type parameter within angular braces.
+Also, the member function name must be preceded by the class name and the type parameter within angle braces.

 template<typename T>